 Our Clergy Team

-As the principal member of our clergy team, Rev. Vukich celebrates the Sunday services most weeks.
+As Vicar, Rev. Vukich celebrates the Sunday services most weeks.

 Born in a suburb of Cleveland, Ohio and raised in the Episcopal Church, Rev. Valerie Hart received her B.S. in psychology from Carnegie-Mellon University and her Ph.D. in psychology from the University of Pittsburgh.
 She and her family moved to the San Francisco Bay Area in 1984 where she taught psychology part-time at several graduate schools and had a private clinical practice.
 In response to a call to the priesthood, she enrolled in the Church Divinity of the Pacific in Berkeley, California, and received her M.Div. in 1991.
 She was ordained to the priesthood in 1992.
 For twelve years she served as the vicar of St. Alban’s Episcopal Church in Brentwood followed by seven years as rector of St. Barnabas Episcopal Church in Arroyo Grande.
 Since her retirement in March 2014, she has traveled extensively in her RV and been working on several writing projects, including a play about the women around Jesus during the weekend of his crucifixion, and a book on how church can better welcome people home to a relationship with God.
 She has three grown children and five grandchildren and lives in Laguna Niguel.

 Rev. Hart is on call from April through October as supply clergy when needed.